Skip to content

 Who We Are

-The Global Democracy Coalition is driven by three core groups: The Secretariat, the Steering Group and the Wider Coalition.
-These groups are compose of organizations from diverse professional backgrounds, cultural contexts, and geographical regions.
-This diversity is our strength, enabling us to approach challenges from multiple angles and devise innovative solutions.
+The Coalition is powered by three core groups: the Secretariat, the Steering Group, and the Wider Coalition.
+These groups bring together organizations from diverse professional backgrounds, cultural contexts, and geographical regions.
+This diversity is our strength.
+It enables us to approach global challenges from multiple perspectives and work toward innovative, collective solutions.

-Below, you can meet the exceptional individuals from the Secretariat and the Steering Group driving our success.
-Their expertise, passion, and collaborative spirit are the cornerstones of our achievements, and we are proud to highlight their contributions to our shared cause.
+Below, you can meet the exceptional individuals driving the Coalition’s work through the Secretariat and the Steering Group.
+Their expertise, passion, and collaborative spirit are at the heart of our progress, and we are proud to highlight their contributions to our shared mission.

 The Secretariat